The following information will help you plan for building a house, secondary dwelling or dual occupancy.

 Do I need Council as a referral agency?

 The design and siting of buildings and structures within the City of Gold Coast area is regulated by the City Plan and Queensland Development Code.
-The City Plan has good information within table 1.5-1 on which setbacks apply.
+The City Plan has good information within Table 1.5-1 on which building assessment provisions apply.

 You may need us as a referral agency to assess design and siting matters if setbacks can't be met.